 The expiry date is indicated on the packaging.
-Special Precautions for Storage
+Special Precautions for Storage Store up to 30°C.

-Nature and Contents of Container

-DUODART capsules are packed into the following container closure

-Opaque, white high density polyethylene (HDPE) bottles with polypropylene child-resistant closures with induction-seal liners.

-Instructions for Use/Handling

-Dutasteride is absorbed through the skin, therefore women and children must avoid contact with leaking capsules (see Warnings and Precautions and Pregnancy and Lactation).
+Nature and Contents of Container DUODART capsules are packed into the following container closure Opaque, white high density polyethylene (HDPE) bottles with polypropylene child-resistant closures with induction-seal liners.
+Instructions for Use/Handling Dutasteride is absorbed through the skin, therefore women and children must avoid contact with leaking capsules (see Warnings and Precautions and Pregnancy and Lactation).
 If contact is made with leaking capsules the contact area should be washed immediately with soap and water.
 Not all presentations are available in every country.
-Manufactured by:

-Catalent Germany Schorndorf GmbH, Schorndorf, Germany DUODART and AVODART are trade marks of the GSK group of
+Manufactured by: Catalent Germany Schorndorf GmbH Steinbeisstrasse 2, 73614 Schorndorf Germany Trade marks are owned by or licensed to the GSK group of © 2020 GSK group of companies or its licensor.

-© 2016 GSK.
-All Rights Reserved.
 Version number: GDS15/IPI12 Date of issue: 11 April 2016